 Is it time to invest in yourself?
 This is the question we should all be asking.
 I'm not talking about buying new clothes or the latest electronic, I'm talking about a true investment in your growth, your health, your happiness and your well-being.

 So first, lets evaluate what stage of investment you are currently in.
 Ask yourself a couple of questions:

-It's important to know where you stand from a investment standpoint and to be honest with yourself about it.
+It's important to know where you stand from an investment standpoint and to be honest with yourself about it.
 You can't change what you don't acknowledge.

-You see, a lot of times as professionals, new business owners and/or entrepreneur(s) we are very hesitant to spend money on things because we don't have a lot of it to spare.
+You see, as side-hustling professionals, new business owners and/or entrepreneur(s) we oftentimes are very hesitant to spend money on things because we don't have a lot of it to spare.

 Understanding this is the issue for many, I want to talk about investing in yourself, in the right way.
 Supporting the dreams you have as an individual and a business owner.